Andrewkimmm/GPCR-BERT/README.md

 In INTERPRETATION,

-'NPXXY_correlation.ipynb', 'PXXG_correlation.ipynb', 'CWXP_correlation.ipynb' has the complete list of correlation data of GPCRs.
+'npxxy_5cor.ipynb', 'cwxp_5cor.ipynb', 'edry_5cor.ipynb' has the complete list of correlation data of GPCRs.

 'Heatmap.ipynb', 't_SNE.ipynb' are the codes for visualizing and interpreting the GPCR-Bert.